OneGeology/documentation/_sources/providingdata.rst.txt

 .. note::

-   Having WFS enabled will mean that users can download your data (for example, using `QGIS </use/qgis.html#using-qgis-to-access-simple-feature-wfs>`_.
+   Having WFS enabled will mean that users can download your data (for example, :ref:`use_qgis_simple_wfs`.
 If you **don't want this** then you should uncheck the :guilabel:`Enable WFS` checkbox.
 This can only be done at the global level or per workspace.
 You can't enable and disable WFS for specific layers.

 If you want to promote interoperability while still having a simple data structure you could consider conforming to a standard schema such as GeoSciML-Lite or EarthResourceML-Lite and using standard IUGS-CGI or INSPIRE vocabularies for the applicable properties.
 Depending on your data source, it may be possible to produce features close to a simple feature application schema but there are a few issues that can make it difficult to produce schema valid output.
 You need to be able to make the names in the fields of your data source correspond to the names of properties in the output application schema.
 This will not be possible for a Shapefile where there is a 10 character limit on the length of field names and you may not be able to control the case of field names for some databases or you may not have access to alter your database or create appropriate views.
 Even when you can control the field names and case we have found problems where field names such as "name" and "description" will get assigned to gml:name properties when you might want them in the application schema namespace.